-Plymouth close to the Devon – Cornwall border promotes itself as Britain’s Ocean City, the sea has and continues to be central to the city’s economy with its important naval base and continental ferry port.
+Plymouth close to the Devon – Cornwall border promotes itself as Britain’s Ocean City.
+The sea has, and continues to be central to the city’s economy with its important naval base and the continental ferry port.
 It is a city of contrasts with plenty for the visitor to see.
-Plymouth has a wide choice of accommodation with some hotels enjoying sea views furthermore, it’s a good base to explore the nearby attractions of Dartmoor.
+Plymouth has a wide choice of accommodation with some hotels enjoying sea views.
+Furthermore, it’s a good base to explore the nearby attractions of Dartmoor and Cornwall.

-Sir Patrick Abercrombie, the famous post war construction architect planned the rebuilding of the main shopping area after WWII.
-The modernist architecture is not to everyone’s taste but it is spacious and traffic free.
-It is a classic example of mid twentieth century British architecture and the nearby post war Civic Centre is grade II listed by English Heritage.
-The Drake Circus shopping centre opened in 2006 housing many famous brands.
+Plymouth, being a naval base was heavily bombed by the Luftwaffe during the second world war destroying much of the central area.
+Sir Patrick Abercrombie, the famous post war reconstruction architect planned the rebuilding of the main shopping area.
+It is the only pretty well complete example of his plans in the UK.
+Whilst the modernist architecture is not to everyone’s taste, it is spacious and traffic free.
+It is a definitive example of mid twentieth century British architecture.
+The nearby post war Civic Centre is grade II listed by English Heritage.

-In complete contrast to the post war shopping area, the Barbican area has many historic listed buildings.
-These include the Plymouth gin distillery, the oldest operating in the UK which is open for tours and samples.
+Close by to the post war shopping area is the Barbican area with its many historic buildings.
+The Plymouth gin distillery is the oldest operating in the UK it is open for tours and samples.
 Whilst here you can relax in one of the numerous bars and restaurants many overlooking the water or take a boat trip.
-The Mayflower Steps is a place of pilgrimage for US visitors since it is where the Pilgrim Fathers left for the New World establishing Plymouth Colony, only the second English settlement in what we now know as the USA.
+The Mayflower Steps is a place of pilgrimage for US visitors since it is where the Pilgrim Fathers left for the New World.
+On arrival they established Plymouth Colony, only the second English settlement in what we now know as the USA.
 Close by is the famous aquarium.

 Plymouth Hoe, Space to breath